Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     ViewModel
         - What can be moved out of it and how
-        - Should AlertDialogs refer to interface, but not to viewModel itself
+        - Should AlertDialogs refer to interface, but not to viewModel itself !
+No need, since there is only one implementation of viewModel exists

     - Center a toolbar texts (not a nice idea, after all, I suppose) Following attributes for toolbar and appbar layout do not help